HamidReazaNikoonia/100-days-of-code/log.md

 ### Day 3: September 9, 2018 - Sunday

 **Today's Progress**: Did some updates to my personal online portfolio.
 Also, wrote a detailed S.M.A.R.T. plan for coding, health/fitness, blogging and networking goals.
-Today is the day I started logging #100DaysOfCode progress in GitHub.
+Today is the day I started logging #100DaysOfCode progress in this GitHub repo.

 **Thoughts**: I'm very optimistic about the journey of participating in this challenge.
 I believe it will help shape me into a well-rounded coder and hopefully full-time Front-end Engineer.